-Severe cases may require thrombolysis with medications such as tissue plasminogen activator (Tpa), or may require surgery such as a pulmonary thrombectomy.
+Severe cases may require thrombolysis with medications such as tissue plasminogen activator (Tpa) or may require surgery such as a pulmonary thrombectomy.
 If anticoagulants are not appropriate, a vena cava filter can be used.

 Pulmonary emboli affect about 430,000 people each year in Europe.
 In the United States, between 300,000 and 600,000 cases occur each year, resulting in between 50,000 and 200,000 deaths.
-The rates are similar in men and women.
+The rates are similar for men and women.
 They become more common as people get older.

 Signs and symptoms of a pulmonary embolism